10 ways you’re failing at IT audits

 Final thoughts

 Improving your audit results as a technology leader relies on a few principles.
-First, recognize the value that auditors bring to the entire organization.
+First, recognize the value that auditors bring to the entire organisation.
 Next, develop an internal process to manage audit activities including closing gaps and answering questions.
 Finally, seek to develop an ongoing business relationship with the audit group.
 As Hilton’s Leidinger puts it, “I view audit as another stakeholder with perspectives we need to address in our work.”

 Related articles